dfuentes87/dag/README.md

 https://wiki.ubuntu.com/DashAsBinSh

-So either you have to use the full bash command 'bash dag somedomain.com' or you can change the sh symlink back to bash:
+So either you have to use the full bash command 'bash dag somedomain.com' or you can change the shell symlink back to bash:

 To see if your running dash run: